-The DMP is a "living" document, which will be updated continuously during the project, and new versions will be formally delivered at M18 and M36.
-The next versions will take into account updates in terms of the data collected and generated during the project and in terms of the data management policy (e.g. new data, changes in consortium policies, changes in consortium composition, changes in applicable EU regulation, IPR aspects, etc.).
+The DMP is a "living document", which is updated continuously during the project.
+A first version has been submitted at M6 and a final version will be formally submitted M36.
+This version takes into account updates in terms of the data collected and generated during the project and in terms of the data management policy (e.g., new data, changes in consortium policies, changes in consortium composition, changes in applicable EU regulation, IPR aspects, etc.).